-First assemble your hold down bolts and template and check they match with the flange base on the bottom of the pole.
+First, assemble your hold down bolts and template and check they match with the flange base on the bottom of the pole.
 There should be one nut and washer below the template, and two above the template on each bolt.
-Next dig or bore you hole to the dimensions appropriate for your pole and site.
+Next, dig or bore your hole to the dimensions appropriate for your pole and site.
 It may be necessary to enlarge the hole to accommodate the bolts.
 The bolts should not be closer than 50mm to the edge of the hole.

 Use a string line and string level if installing multiple poles.
 If installing your pole on a plinth now is the time to insert the formwork.

 Mix the concrete in accordance with the instructions on the packet and pour to the desired depth in the enlarged post hole.
 Finally, push the bolts and template into the concrete so that the bottom of the template is level with the concrete.
 It is a good idea to wrap some PVC tape around the threads to prevent them from becoming fouled with concrete splashes.
 It is also a good idea to use a small spirit level to get the template and the tops of the bolts level.